Other Ways to Order Your Prescriptions

 - By Post:

-Post your prescription to us (with a SAE for return if you wish).
+Post your prescription, using a secure tracked postal service, to us (with a Self Addressed Envelope for return if you wish).

 Arrange with a local chemist to request and collect your prescription.
 Allow 5 working days for this service.
-See Collection points section below for further information.
+Prescription Collection Points.

 Prescriptions will be ready for collection in two working days if you will be picking the prescription up from the Surgery.